The monsoon is a singular word that describes all the storms that form during the summer here in southern Arizona.

 Since the definition of the word monsoon is season the correct reference for the collective summer storms is simply the 'monsoon'.
 It is not incorrect to say season, it is just redundant.
 The individual thunderstorms are called monsoon thunderstorms or monsoonal thunderstorms.

-The Tucson National Weather Service records monsoon data from June 15th to September 30th.
-However, the heavy downpours in Tucson generally hold off until the beginning of July.
-That is when the deeper tropical moisture gets into place over Southeast Arizona.
+The Tucson National Weather Service records monsoon data from June 15 to Sept.
+30. However, the heavy downpours in Tucson generally hold off until the beginning of July.
+That is when the deeper tropical moisture gets into place over southeast Arizona.
 This is why dew points are important to track when the monsoon begins.